Raphael-Boichot/Piezotest_PM300_Matlab_driver/README.md

 These codes can be very easily ported to [GNU Octave](https://octave.org/) in case you do not own a Matlab License.

+## Funfact

+The best reference for zero calibration was made with the business card of a political commissar I met in China during my short career as a "flying professor".
+I do not know if this is a first order parameter in the measurement.

 ## Acknowledgements

 Author wants to thanks [Juan Su](https://www.researchgate.net/profile/Juan-Su-5) for her endless patience using this code and the PM300 meter.